NexusMutual/docs/docs/using/limit-orders.md

 A new-cover order takes the same cover amount, asset, and period as a regular purchase.
 You also set a maximum annual price and an expiry of 1, 3, 7, or 30 days.
 A renewal order additionally takes a repeat count, from 1 to 11, so one order can renew the cover more than once.

 Placing an order signs an EIP-712 message.
 Signing is gas-free.
 The order is stored in the order book.
-Review and cancel your orders from the cover page or the [stake page](https://app.nexusmutual.io/stake), which lists active orders and history.
+Review and cancel your orders from the [cover page](https://app.nexusmutual.io/cover), which lists active orders and history.

 ## How execution works